pjliddy/js-async-study/README.md

 Using the above defined sleep and syncOperation functions simulate how a short order cook will prepare orders in a **sync** manner. *Create a JS file, cook_sync.js*

-Using the above asyncOperation function simulate how the short order cook will prepare orders in a **async** manner. *Create a JS file, cook_async.js*
+Using the above asyncOperation function simulate how the short order cook will prepare orders in a **async** manner.

+**Create a JS file, short_orders.js**

 The order of each food order will be: